0xSpaceShard/starknet-devnet/website/docs/gas.md

 # Gas fees update

 The gas fees update endpoint allows users to modify the current gas prices on a running Devnet.
 This feature is particularly useful for testing purposes and for adjustments needed after forking to align with the forked network's gas prices.
+All parameters are optional, allowing you to choose which ones you want to update.

 ## JSON-RPC Request